 These two compound classes come from different parts of the fungus.
 Hericenones are in the fruiting body, the white shaggy growth you'd eat or extract.
 Erinacines come from the mycelium underneath.
 Both push nerve growth factor biosynthesis upward, but through distinct molecular routes.

 Nerve growth factor is a protein the brain relies on to keep neurons healthy and build new connections.
 The TrkA and ERK1/2 signaling pathways carry that signal.
-A 2025 systematic review in Frontiers in Pharmacology mapped this mechanism across multiple study models, confirming that both erinacines and hericenones promote neurite outgrowth and protect existing neurons.
+A 2023 review in the Journal of Fungi mapped this mechanism across multiple study models, confirming that both erinacines and hericenones promote neurite outgrowth and protect existing neurons.

 The effect is not immediate.
 You won't notice anything in the first hour.
 Changes accumulate over weeks as neurons get sustained support.
 We tracked this over a 60-day period with a fruiting-body extract.
 Mental clarity crept up slowly, most visible in sustained attention during long afternoon work blocks.
 Nothing sudden.
 Nothing perceptual.
 Just less friction overall.